BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 The following items are necessary for this procedure, and should be purchased in advance of your setting up this scenario.

-* [  ] Small Home Safe (For example: [https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/](https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/) ) [^safe]
+* [  ] Small Home Safe (For example: [https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/](https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/) )
 * [  ] Safety Deposit Box at Bank or other institution
 * [  ] Existing Laptop or Desktop Computer capable of running [Sparrow Wallet(https://sparrowwallet.com/).
 * [  ] 1 Package Waterproof Laser Paper (TerraSlate, made of 1-PET [https://www.amazon.com/TerraSlate-Paper-Waterproof-Printer-Sheets/dp/B00NWVGOF4](https://www.amazon.com/TerraSlate-Paper-Waterproof-Printer-Sheets/dp/B00NWVGOF4) or Rite in the Rain All-Weather Copier Paper, made of coated recyclable wood [https://www.amazon.com/Rite-Rain-All-Weather-Copier-8511/dp/B0016H1RYE/](https://www.amazon.com/Rite-Rain-All-Weather-Copier-8511/dp/B0016H1RYE/) or equivalent)

-Three devices are required to hold seeds: two live devices and one temporary device.
+Three devices are required to hold seeds: two live devices and one backup/temporary device.
 We suggest the following:

 * [  ] [Foundation Devices Passport](https://foundationdevices.com/passport/details/)
 * [  ] iPhone or iPod to run [Gordian Seed Tool](https://apps.apple.com/us/app/gordian-seed-tool/id1545088229) for active seed.
-* [  ] Separate [^1] iPhone or iPod to temporarily create and shard seed using [Gordian Seed Tool](https://apps.apple.com/us/app/gordian-seed-tool/id1545088229).
+* [  ] Separate[^1] iPhone or iPod to temporarily create and shard seed using [Gordian Seed Tool](https://apps.apple.com/us/app/gordian-seed-tool/id1545088229).

-The three devices selected are all second-generation airgapped wallet technology [^2][^3].
-See the footnotes for discussions of why we choose these specifically [^4].
+The three devices selected are all second-generation airgapped wallet technology[^2][^3].
+See the footnotes for discussions of why we choose these specifically[^4].

 ### Case Studies